 Notice the critical proviso there: “insofar as I surrender to his will.”
 The God of the Arminian model must be extremely careful, therefore, about uneven distributions of grace, as in the opening and closing of doors in people’s lives, lest he influence the critical decision people make to submit to God or to rebel against him.

 Of course, God does not design, foreordain or render certain OTHERS’ sins that impact my life.
 In that case he permits me to be impacted by their sins and brings good for me out of them.
-But I have no problem believing that he foresees their sinful intentions and allows me to be in the path of their consequences insofar as that “needful and best” for me.
+But I have no problem believing that he foresees their sinful intentions and allows me to be in the path of their consequences insofar as that is “needful and best” for me.

 Here, of course, it is important to note that whatever God may do to bring good out of the evil that occurred to a person, within God’s general permission, must be after the fact and in response to it.
 Within an Arminian/ synergist model, God may not have determined ahead of time to allow this particular evil to happen to a person because he had designed a specific good to be produced by it.